Factor VIII (Antihemophilia Factor A)

 ranges for factor VIII levels are 50% to 150%.

-A, but how severe your risk of bleeding depends on what percentage you have.
+how severe your risk of bleeding depends on what percentage you have.

 Your healthcare provider will look at your factor VIII test result along with the